Reza-Nonva/ML-playground/README.md

 ## Projects

 1. **Breast Cancer Classification**
-   - **Description**: In this notebook, I experimented with three popular models—Perceptron, AdalineGD, and Logistic Regression—to classify breast cancer data.
+   - **Description**: In this notebook, I experimented with four popular models—Perceptron, AdalineGD, Logistic Regression, and SVM(using linear and RBF kernels)—to classify breast cancer data.
 I walked through each step carefully, testing and comparing the performance of the models.
    - **Notebook**: [Breast_Cancer_Classification.ipynb](notebooks/Breast_Cancer_Classification.ipynb)

 This list will grow as I progress through the book.